Alireza-Eftekhari/HR-Database-Queries/README.md

 Q3.
 This query displays the name of each country, calculates the count of how many employees there are per country and renames the count of employees as “Total_Employees”.

 Q4.
 This query identifies which employees have a salary that is higher than the average salary for their department?

+Q5.
+This query identifies which department has the highest average salary, and how compare it to the company-wide average salary.

+Q6.
+This query identifies which department has the highest number of employees.

+Q7.
+This Query Lists all departments and sort the results.

+Q8.
+The query to answer this question, which jobs have at least 1 employee with a salary higher than $100K?